awsdocs/amazon-sagemaker-developer-guide/doc_source/training-compiler-enable.md

 **Note**
 SageMaker Training Compiler is currently available only through the SageMaker `HuggingFace` estimator\.

-For information that fits your use case, see one the following options\.
+For information that fits your use case, see one of the following options\.

 ### For single GPU training<a name="training-compiler-estimator-single"></a>